coda/packs-sdk/docs/guides/development/pack-maker-tools.md

+---
+description: Utilities for Pack makers to helper them build and troubleshoot their Packs.
+---

 # Pack maker tools

 While the Pack Studio and Pack CLI are used to develop a Pack, the primary way to monitor and interact with a Pack once it is installed in a document is via the Pack maker tools.
 It is a pane along the bottom of a Coda document that provides information about the Packs installed in the doc that you have edit access to.